 Ronnie and Tera Dennis are about as genuine as they come.
 The couple lives every moment of life on their terms; they have taken the word “should” out of their vocabulary.

 These Airstream® Ambassadors have created a life for themselves that centers around their family (which includes son Drake, 10 years old, and daughter Olivia, 16 years old), their business and community on Lake Martin, Alabama and, of course, exploring.
-For the past five years, Ronnie, Tera, and the kids have been traveling with their 2014 International Signature 23D and most recently upgraded to a brand new 2020 Globetrotter.
+For the past five years, Ronnie, Tera, and the kids traveled with their 2014 International Signature 23D and most recently upgraded to a brand new 2020 Globetrotter.

 Ronnie and Tera love the Airstream lifestyle because it provides a fantastic way to spend time together as a family, apart from the constant connectivity to work, school and devices.